 Active recall is my favorite of all study techniques.
-It’s no way as comfortable as passively rereading and rewriting notes but there’s no way I’d survive as well as I have without it.
+It’s no way as comfortable as passively reading or rewriting notes but there’s no way I’d survive as well as I have without it!

 Active Recall Strategies

 Many students understand the science behind active recall but some struggle when it comes to application.

 The followings methods aren’t difficult though.
 But they do require some effort!

 Practice testing is perhaps the most powerful active recall technique of all.
 It involves getting hold of past exam papers (an important tip I share in my guide on how to succeed in A-levels) or practicing with online question banks or books.